General national economic measures

 -Full exemption from rent payments for all social, cultural, sporting and recreational institutions installed in municipal spaces (until June 30, 2020).

 - Suspension of the collection of all fees related to the occupation of public space and advertising to all commercial establishments, with the exception of banks, credit institutions and insurance companies.
-The fee suspension period started retroactively from March 1, 2020 and ends on June 30, 2020.
+The fee suspension period started retroactively from March 1, 2020 and ended on June 30, 2020.

 - Ensure the implementation of the investment plan for 2020 and subsequent years of the Lisbon Chamber and municipal companies (estimated at 620 million euros), as a way of strengthening the public service, supporting employment, and preserving productive capacity.